-associative array: An adjustable array object; all items are grouped to form a single object, allowing you to make modifications such as changing the number of items and spacing between items.
+associative array: An adjustable array object; all items are grouped to form a single object that you can modify, such as changing the number of items and spacing between items.

-associative dimension: A dimension associated with an object.
-The dimension value updates automatically when the object changes.
+associative dimension: A dimension in which all elements are linked to, or associated with, the dimensioned object; updates when the associated object changes.